Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Numerical experiments

-We use the bootstrap resampling algorithm (see Appendix \ref{app:bootstrap}) to generate a training data set $\boldsymbol{Y}$ and a testing data set $\boldsymbol{Y}^{test}$ (both with 10,000 resampled paths) from the concatenated index samples from two historical inflation regimes: 1940:8-1951:7 and 1968:9-1985:10, using an expected blocksize of 6 months.
+As discussed in the previous section, we use the stationary bootstrap resampling algorithm (see Appendix \ref{app:bootstrap}) to generate a training data set $\boldsymbol{Y}$ and a testing data set $\boldsymbol{Y}^{test}$ (both with 10,000 resampled paths) from the concatenated index samples from two historical inflation regimes: 1940:8-1951:7 and 1968:9-1985:10, using an expected blocksize of 6 months.
 The testing data set $\boldsymbol{Y}^{test}$ is generated using a different random seed as the training data set $\boldsymbol{Y}$, and thus the probability of seeing the same sample in $\boldsymbol{Y}$ and $\boldsymbol{Y}^{test}$ is near zero (see \citet{ni2022optimal} for proof).

-It is worth noting that in this experiment, we train the LFNN model (\ref{LFNN}) on $\boldsymbol{Y}$ under the discrete-time CS objective (\ref{prob:CS_disc_opt}), instead of the CD objective (\ref{prob:CD_disc}).
+We remark that in this experiment, we train the LFNN model (\ref{LFNN}) on $\boldsymbol{Y}$ under the discrete-time CS objective (\ref{prob:CS_disc_opt}), instead of the CD objective (\ref{prob:CD_disc}).
 As discussed in Section \ref{sec:obj_choice}, the CS objective function only penalizes underperformance relative to the elevated target.
 Numerical comparisons of the two objective functions suggest that the CS objective function indeed yields more favorable investment results than the CD objective (see Appendix \ref{sec:shorfall_obj}).